Saturday, November 19, 2016

 Tungareshwar Waterfall, Maharashtra

-Tungareshwar, located on Vasai Road (East) in Thane District of Maharashtra, is a pilgrim destination for the devotees of almighty Shiva.
-Beside the temple of Lord Tungareshwar there are waterfalls.
+Maharashtra, is a pilgrim destination for the devotees of almighty Shiva.
+Beside

 Tungareshwar is located at altitude of 2177ft above sea level & it is situated near the village of Sativali In Taluka Vasai, in the district of Thane – Maharashtra.
 It is the Highest Mountain plateaus in Vasai.

-During the Monsoon (June to September); this area is covered with greenery and has many waterfalls.
+Best time to Visit - During the Monsoon (June to September); this area is covered with greenery and has many waterfalls.

 Friday, July 15, 2016